-Time is provided each term for the Assistant Headteacher for Inclusion to meet class teachers to review ISP's, prior to review meetings with parents.
-The Assistant Headteacher for Inclusion also meets teaching assistants termly to discuss ISP's and monitor targets and progress.
+Time is provided each term for the Inclusion Manager to meet class teachers to review IEP's, prior to review meetings with parents.
+The Inclusion Manager also meets teaching assistants termly to discuss IEP's and monitor targets and progress.

 All adults working with a child on the Special Needs Register complete weekly record sheets to ensure targets are covered and an ongoing record is kept.
 All record sheets are kept in a yellow folder in each classroom.